A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: Acknowledgments

 We wish to thank the colleagues from the ALICE ITS project for useful discussions and help related to the ALPIDE sensors.
 We would like to especially thank Luciano Musa, Gianluca Aglieri Rinella, Antonello Di Mauro, Magnus Mager, Corrado Gargiulo, Felix Reidt, Ivan Ravasenga, and Ruben Shahoyan.
 We also wish to thank Simon Spannagel and Paul Sch\"utze for the detailed and dedicated help and for the useful discussions about \allpix and especially the work in~\cite{DANNHEIM2020163784}.\\

-This work is supported by a research grant from the Estate of Dr. Moshe Gl\"{u}ck, the Minerva foundation with funding from the Federal German Ministry for Education and Research, the ISRAEL SCIENCE FOUNDATION (grant No. 708/20), the Anna and Maurice Boukstein Career Development Chair, the Yeda-Sela SABRA (Supporting Advanced Basic Research) fund.
+This work is supported by a research grant from the Estate of Dr. Moshe Gl\"{u}ck, the Minerva foundation with funding from the Federal German Ministry for Education and Research, the ISRAEL SCIENCE FOUNDATION (grant No. 708/20), the Anna and Maurice Boukstein Career Development Chair, the Benoziyo Endowment Fund for the Advancement of Science, the Estate of Emile Mimran and the Estate of Betty Weneser.